Resources for acquiring a San Francisco Liquor License

 Instructions to getting a San Francisco Liquor License

-- Location Location Location – as previously stated getting a license in San Francisco is all about location.
+As previously stated getting a license in San Francisco is all about location.
 Make sure that your location has been vetted by the local municipality before even signing a lease or buying property.
 In California a lease or signed letter of intent is required before starting the application process.

-- Determine what type of liquor license is needed and Buy the License – The list above should be able to direct you to know what type of license is needed for your establishment.
+The list above should be able to direct you to know what type of license is needed for your establishment.
 After you know what type of license you need, you will need to either apply directly to the ABC or buy a license.
 Using a broker when buying a license is encouraged.
 Brokers do the work for you and save you valuable time and money.

-- Have the entire premises surveyed – premises must be surveyed by a professional to create a distance map of the property.
+Premises must be surveyed by a professional to create a distance map of the property.
 This map checks to see what residences, schools, churches and more are near your premise.

-- Submit your application – Whether you are buying a license or securing one directly from the state, all potential licensees are required to apply and file with the ABC.
+Whether you are buying a license or securing one directly from the state, all potential licensees are required to apply and file with the ABC.
 This process can take more than 90 days, particularly if there are problems with your application.

-- Post a notice issued to you by the ABC on your premises for thirty days – Posting notice allows people in your area to know you intend on selling alcohol.
+Posting notice allows people in your area to know you intend on selling alcohol.
 It is very important that the posting is in an easily visible area as the ABC may come to check the posting.

-- After the public notice period, the ABC will conduct an investigation into the business – ABC investigations center around not only the business but also the individual.
+ABC investigations center around not only the business but also the individual.
 Any past criminal actions will not go overlooked and are likely to impact the chances of getting a license.